risc0/risc0/docs/metal-optimization-progress.md

 - The mitigation is still a compiler-flag workaround, not a real Zirgen/M3 code-shape fix.
 Source-level noinline on `computeRow<po2>` was rejected as too slow; a better split of `verifyCircuit`/validity-polynomial code is still open.
-- The default path has strong local smoke, benchmark, 10-pass verifier-loop, and Keccak example coverage, including a 100KB input proof, but not a broad non-example application workload beyond the current datasheet/examples/zkVM tests.
+- The default path has strong local smoke, benchmark, 10-pass verifier-loop, SHA, continuation, and Keccak example coverage, including a 100KB Keccak input proof, but not a broad product-style application workload beyond the current datasheet/examples/zkVM tests.
 - Keccak Metal remains disabled.
 This is outside rv32im eval-check correctness, but it is still a major gap for best local proving on Keccak-heavy workloads.